 - Menus Contains tasks and frequently executed instrument commands. - Toolbar Contains buttons for frequently executed tasks and instrument commands.
-Most tasks/commands accessed through the Toolbar are also available in the Menus.
-Grayed out Toolbar buttons are not applicable.
-To change the location of the Toolbar (at top or at left), go to the Options menu. - Command/Data Echo Area Echoes a command executed using a Menu or Toolbar button, as well as the instrument's response.
+All tasks/commands accessed through the Toolbar are also available in the Menus.
+To display or hide the Toolbar, select View Toolbar in the View menu. - Command/Data Echo Area Echoes a command executed with a Menu or Toolbar button, as well as the instrument's response.
 Additionally, a command can be manually typed in this area, from the available commands for the instrument.
-Note that the instrument must be awake for it to respond to a command; use Connect SEARAM on the Toolbar to wake up the Searam). - Status bar Provides status information.
+Note that the instrument must be awake for it to respond to a command (use the Toolbar's Connect button to wake up the instrument). - Status bar Provides status information.
+To display or hide the Status bar, select View Status bar in the View menu.